PhilipCastiglione/weave_codex/weave_codex_cms/README.md

 This is a Ruby on Rails application.
 I use a local webserver to access the CMS.
 The server is not deployed, instead the sqlite db and published output are checked in to version control.

 * SQLite database
+* Administrate gem with minor customisation to generate CRUD views from configuration

 ## Getting Started